 In comparison with a regular motorhome, single axle models are much cheaper, easier to maintain, and can be used to drive around the country all year round.

 If you want to buy a compact slide-out mini-house on wheels, experts recommend paying attention to a trailer tent.
 For stationary use, it folds out as a hood/cap.
 It noticeably increases the inner area which can be used to organize a comfortable recreation area.

-There are models that can be assembled and moved apart at the touch of a button – this mechanism is extremely practical.
+There are models that can be assembled and moved apart at the touch of a button!
 Such a trailer allows you to go virtually anywhere without losing the common civilization benefits.
-The trailer unfolds automatically, and the internal living space is approximately doubled in size due to slide-out side sections.
+The trailer unfolds automatically, and the internal living space is doubled in size due to slide-out side sections.
 The owners can use berths, a comfortable toilet and shower, a kitchenette, and a compact dining room unit.
 There are also places for storage of clothes/accessories, a battery with a generator, and a spare gas cylinder for the cooktop.
 Unfolding and assembling of the trailer takes less than a minute.

 Those who like to sleep in the fresh air can get a trailer-hybrid – a compact folding wheeled mini-camper, equipped with tents that can be unfolded in a stationary mode and organized for sleeping.

 After studying the proposed models, it should not be difficult to formulate your own preferences.
 If there is any doubt, experts advise following certain rules.